sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 1. Download the Chrome plug-in from Keter Home page.
 2. Open the Chrome browser and input the **chrome://extensions/**
 3. Drag and drop the .CRX file onto the Chrome extension page
-4. Click the **Add extension** button in the prompt at the bottom of the screen.You can see the icon on the Chrome toolbar.
+4. Click the **Add extension** button in the prompt at the bottom of the screen.You can see the icon on the Chrome address bar.

    ![][keter]